ray-project/ray/doc/source/tune/tutorials/tune_get_data_in_and_out.md

 )
 ```

-### Checkpoints & other artifacts
+### Getting data out of Tune using checkpoints & other artifacts

 Aside from metrics, you may want to save the state of your trained model and any other artifacts to allow resumption from training failure and further inspection and usage.
-Those cannot be saved as metrics, as they often are far too large and may not be easily serializable.
+Those cannot be saved as metrics, as they are often far too large and may not be easily serializable.
 Finally, they should be persisted on disk or cloud storage to allow access after the Tune run is interrupted or terminated.

 Ray AIR (which contains Ray Tune) provides a [`Checkpoint`](air-checkpoints-doc) API for that purpose. `Checkpoint` objects can be created from various sources (dictionaries, directories, cloud storage) and used between different AIR components.